ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1A-docker-01-installing-on-ec2-linux2/README.md

 ## Part 3 - Configure a Cloudformation Template for a Docker machine

-- Write and configure a Cloudformation Template to have a Docker machine ready on Amazon Linux 2 EC2 Instance with security group allowing SSH connections from anywhere.
+- Write and configure a CloudFormation template to have a Docker machine ready on an Amazon Linux 2 EC2 Instance with a security group allowing SSH connections from anywhere.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09